 Whether you are a freelancer or a creative team, having a single space to manage all the tasks AND review your work, both with team and client, facilitates handling necessary routine and lets you focus on creating.

 Keep having fun with your creative job, use the right tools to make your workflow really flow, and let the reliable and no less fun project management and online proofing tools take the mundane part of your work on themselves.
-Try out Krock for free and enjoy all the perks of painless task management and the client review process.
-Or book a quick demo call and our team will gladly show you around all the features.

 - Synchronization with other departments